-With season 10 of The Walking Dead due out in October 2019, and a sixth season of its spin-off Fear The Walking Dead also on the way, fans of the franchise are more than catered for at the moment.
+With season 10 of The Walking Dead underway, and a sixth season of its spin-off Fear The Walking Dead also on the way, fans of the franchise are more than catered for at the moment.
 That’s not stopping AMC though, who have announced details of a new spin-off series.

 There are many details yet to be confirmed for the new show but we’ve got a fair idea of a few plot points, returning cast members, and a release date.